 Every state and territory must meet the minimum national standards as a starting point.
 From there they have the flexibility to provide further concessions to meet their DPP holders’ needs.
 This is why parking permit regulations differ in each state and territory.

 This means that if you’re travelling interstate you need to be aware your usual concessions may not apply.
 And if you’re planning to move interstate permanently you need to re-apply for a permit once you’ve relocated.
-Click here to read about using your permit interstate.
+It can be confusing at first, but we’ve covered everything in our guide to using your disability parking permit in another state.

-Application criteria can vary, as can the cost of the permit.
+So application criteria can vary.
+As can the cost of the permit.
 However, at the very least, you usually need to demonstrate it’s difficult for you to walk 100m without some assistance.
-‘Assistance’ means using a walker, wheelchair or other mobility equipment.
+‘Assistance’ means using a walker, wheelchair, or other mobility equipment.

 Click these links for detailed information on how to get a disability parking permit in your state or territory: